clb953/KMOChanges2806/19c/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/3/37/Georgina-hogarth-mamie-dickens.jpg)

 In 1876, six years after Dickens’s death, Ellen Ternan married George Wharton Robinson, a clergyman.
-After touring the south coast looking for suitable premises, the Robinsons decide to invest their money into Margate High School.
+The Robinsons decide to invest their money into Margate High School.
 It was there, in Wharton House, that Georgina Hogarth, sometimes accompanied by Dickens’s eldest daughter, Mamie, came to stay.

 ## Hugh Price Hughes (1847 – 1902)